 Head back down

 Given the incredible views, it’s no surprise that Red Incense Burner Hill (Hung Heung Lo Fung) can get very crowded.
+It’s also a very popular spot to observe any fireworks display in the harbour.

 Once you’re done admiring the views from the hill, trace your steps back down the hill back to Sir Cecil’s Ride.
 Be careful as you descend, as some sections can get slippery.